garrett-sutton/garrett-sutton.github.io/_drafts/briancon.md

 there is nothing else to write about it.

 ### Day 3
+High above Briancon is the Serre Chevalier ski resort.
+There is a small chapel near the top of the resort called the Notre Dame des Neiges (Our Lady of the Snows).
+We planned on taking the cheater way up by riding a gondola to the top of the resort to check out the chapel.
+When we got to the top, we also decided to make a little excursion of it and do take the long way to the chapel.
+It was a beautiful hike with views of the valleys below and the Alps looming above.
+We even got to navigate through a bit of semi-technical terrain.
+Grace handled Gwen in the carrier really well.
+And Gwen was just a doll for the whole time.

+When we got back to our Airbnb, we got lunch and decided we had time in the afternoon to go for a little drive up one of the climbs that goes out of Briancon.
+Because I rode the Granon, and the Izolard seems less popular, we chose the Galibier.
+The galibier was in this years tour and is pretty commonly crossed over by the tour.
+To get to the Galibier, we had to take the long and beautiful ride up the valley (aka the  col de laudaret) to then turn up the steeps of the galibier.
+On the Galibier, it's quite long and steep.
+There were cyclists everywhere.
+Near the top, there's a tunnel that goes through the top of the mountain but there is a road that also goes over the very top too.
+I suspect that the road over the top is used almost exclusively for cyclists and the tour.

+At the top of the Galibier, there's a little parking lot and a stunning landscape on both the north and south side of the pass.
+It's super cool to see the road snake it's way up to the top and read the messages painted on the road by fans cheering on their favorite riders.
+In addition to the beautiful climbs up to the top fo the Galibier, there's again views of the massive Alps across the valley that seem to go on forever.
+This was a suprise part of our tiem in Briancon and it really is a highlight.
+This was stunning.

 ## what was it like?
 TODO: talk language barrier. food. coffee. breakfast